pseudoincorrect/Bariot/support/gotchas.md

 **SOLUTION**
 Please use docker compose ports to access it if needed.

-## PYTHON HTTP: Response 400, "EOF"
+## PYTHON: HTTP Response 400, "EOF"

 SYMPTOM
 Golang cannot decode the JSON.